 Q. What should I include in my 2016 Beacon Award entry?

 You may choose to supplement your entry with up to three files of your strongest support materials and three minutes of video highlights.
-ACC encourages you to post your supporting materials and video highlights online and provide links to URLs for those materials in your two-page project summary.
+ACC encourages you to post your supporting materials and video highlights online and provide links to URLs for those materials in your one and one-half page project summary.
 The URLs may be to your company’s Web site or to other online sites.
 There are a number of free Web services for posting photos and videos online.
 Two of the most popular are YouTube or Google Picasa.

 A. It was part of the effort to make the process faster and easier to enter the 2016 Beacon Awards.

 Q. How do I use YouTube?